 Pan shouldn't be too hot when spreading the batter.
 If it gets hot, sprinkle some water before spreading the batter.

 Batter stays good for 3-4 days if stored in the refrigerator.

-P.S: How you spread the batter is very important to achieve crispiness.
-Please check out any of the good videos on you tube.
+P.S: How you spread the batter is important to achieve crispiness.
+Please check out any of the good videos on youtube.